Zoom In Disparities in Healthcare LLM Q&A

-We annotated 2,000 Turkish and English, 4,000 German, 3,000 Italian, and 3,000 Chinese samples with LLMs.
-GPT-4o-mini was used for all except Chinese, which was labeled with DeepSeek-R1 due to poor alignment.
+We annotated 2,000 TR and EN, 4,000 DE, 3,000 IT, and 3,000 ZH samples with LLMs.
+GPT-4o-mini was used for all except ZH, which was labeled with DeepSeek-R1 due to poor alignment.
 Each dataset was randomly split into 70\% training and 30\% development sets.
-We fine-tuned language specific transformers on their monolingual dataset (Roberta-base~\cite{liu2019roberta} for English, BertTurk~\cite{berturk} for Turkish, German BERT~\cite{devlin-etal-2019-bert} for German) and Chinese BERT~\cite{devlin-etal-2019-bert} for the Chinese dataset.
-Additionally, for each non-English dataset was combined with the English samples, and then XLM-Roberta~\footnote{\url{FacebookAI/xlm-roberta-base}} was fine-tuned.
+We fine-tuned language specific transformers on their monolingual dataset (Roberta-base~\cite{liu2019roberta} for EN, BertTurk~\footnote{\url{https://huggingface.co/dbmdz/bert-base-turkish-cased}} for TR, German BERT~\cite{devlin-etal-2019-bert} for DE) and Chinese BERT~\cite{devlin-etal-2019-bert} for the ZH dataset.
+Additionally, each non-EN dataset was combined with the EN samples, and XLM-RoBERTa was then fine-tuned~\cite{xlmroberta} on the respective combined dataset (e.g., the TR and EN datasets were combined to predict the TR samples using XLM-RoBERTa).
 All models were fine-tuned with a learning rate of 2e-5, for 3 epochs, and a batch size of 16.
 The models with the best F1-macro scores (see Table~\ref{appx:rel_result}) were selected.
-Except for Chinese, cross-lingual models performed best and were used as relevancy classifiers.
+Except for ZH, cross-lingual models performed best and were used as relevance classifiers.
 Finally, we labeled the corpora with the fine-tuned transformers~\cite{wolf2020transformers} and discarded unrelated samples.